Private Key Wallet Risk Mitigation With Scroll Wallet 2026

 Source data: AWS KMS - Confirms AWS KMS key storage cost of $1/month per key and API call charge of $0.03 per 10 000 requests.

-MPC is already replacing API keys, and by 2026 traditional key share may shrink sharply.
-Classic API keys are single points of failure, exposed to phishing, exploits, and insider risk across a multi-chain environment full of L2s and bridges.
-One compromised key can put the whole portfolio at risk.
-Scroll Wallet addresses that by applying MPC crypto security, where the secret is split into shares and no participant holds the full key.
+MPC is already replacing API keys, and by 2026 their share will drop to 40%.
+Traditional API keys are single points of failure, vulnerable to phishing, exploits and insider threats in a multi-chain ecosystem with L2 fragmentation and bridging.
+One compromised key means your entire portfolio is at risk.
+Why not spread the risk?
+Scroll Wallet answers this question by using MPC crypto security, where the secret is split into pieces and no one participant owns the full card.
+Threshold signatures require simultaneous participation of multiple shares, eliminating the need for vulnerable API keys and seed phrases, ushering in passwordless authentication and a smooth UX.

 Secure your Scroll Wallet keys with IP whitelisting, frequent key rotation, HSM storage, and read-only access.
 Those four moves slash phishing odds, dodge wallet exploits, and tame the chaos of multi-chain fragmentation in 2026's wild on-chain jungle.
 We built Scroll Wallet around self-custody, so you own the private key wallet while we automate the boring security chores.